yoelinbar/moral-language/README.md

 scripts/negative_binary_regressions.do: Stata do-file to model retweets and likes

 ### DATA ###
-data/RetweetPlot: Predicted number of retweets for levels of moral language from Stata's "margins" command; used to generate Figure 3
+data/RetweetPlot: Predicted number of retweets for levels of moral language from Stata's "margins" command; used to generate figure in Supplemental Material
 data/follower_ideology.csv: average ideological placement of a sample of 500 followers for each Congressperson

 ### NOTES ###